In the centre of Salzburg there are a number of wonderful piazzas you can stroll through and admire.

 Mozartplatz

-The Mozartplatz is at the centre of old Salzburg where it is flanked by the Residenzplatz and Waagplatz Squares.
+The Mozartplatz is at the center of old Salzburg where it is flanked by the Residenzplatz and Waagplatz Squares.
 In the middle of the square is a statue of Mozart.

 Domplatz

-The characteristic Domplatz lies directly in front of Salzburg Cathedral, forming the nucleus of the old Baroque centre.
-The statue of the Virgin Mary in the centre of the square was made of marble in the 18th century.
+The characteristic Domplatz lies directly in front of Salzburg Cathedral, forming the nucleus of the old Baroque center.
+The statue of the Virgin Mary in the center of the square was made of marble in the 18th century.